 When you use images or multimedia to convey important content to your users, it is important to include text alternatives that are accessible to users using assistive technologies.
 When submitting a project request to have a photo or document uploaded, please include descriptive alt text to provide users who can’t see the image with alternative content.

-Provide Accessible PDFs
+Provide Accessible Documents

 Use Links Appropriately